elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd God.

-- {:.pr} A shocking time, my brothers: the Newfoundland cod throws itself on the lines of its own accord.
+- {:.pr} Shocking times, my brothers: the Newfoundland cod throws itself on the lines of its own accord.

 *(He sits down on his throne)*

 - {:.sp} 3rd God.

-- I say it's either a dizzying or an amazing time, take your pick.
+- I say these are either dizzying or amazing times, take your pick.

 *(He sits down on his throne)*

 - {:.sp} 4th God.

-- A phallic time, rife with miracles.
+- Phallic times, rife with miracles.

 *(He laughs idiotically and sits on his throne.
 The first three gods touch their foreheads and point to the fourth god to imply he is mad.)*